microsoft/vscode-wiki/Extension-Authoring:-Adopting-Multi-Root-Workspace-APIs.md

 }
 ```

 In its most simple form a VS Code workspace is just a collection of folders (called `WorkspaceFolder` in the API) and associated settings that should apply whenever the workspace is opened.
+Each `WorkspaceFolder` can have additional metadata associated (for example a `name`).

 This guide will help you as extension author to make your extension ready for multi-root workspaces.
 It touches on three major pieces (basics, settings, language client/server) and is joined by samples from our [samples repository](https://github.com/Microsoft/vscode-extension-samples).